 If you’ve poked around Amazon for info on a product but you’re still hesitant to pull the trigger, I encourage you to leave the site to continue your research.
 Start Googling your product and seller; there’s a chance your fabric is being sold somewhere else on the internets.

 Take Robert Kaufman Super Stretch 8.6 ounce denim, for example.
-(I’m using this fabric to make Ginger jeans, so I’m familiar with it.)
-The Amazon listing for the denim has only one review.
-But, when you visit Fabric.com’s page for the same denim, there are eight reviews, and they’re more insightful than the single Amazon review.
+(I used this fabric to make Ginger jeans.)
+The Amazon listing for the denim has five reviews.
+But, when you visit Fabric.com’s page for the same denim, there are 13 reviews, and they’re more insightful than the Amazon reviews.

-Scope out sites such as PatternReview.com, The Fold Line, or Kollabora to read reviews and ask questions.
+Scope out PatternReview.com, The Fold Line, Kollabora, Instagram, or the sewing subreddit (on Reddit) to read reviews and ask questions.
 Search YouTube for vids.
 Sewing-specific Facebook groups — (again) The Fold Line and The Self-Sewn Wardrobe — are WONDERFUL places to ask questions.
 (I am a member of both these groups and can vouch for them.)
 Search “sewing” on Facebook to see groups, pages, videos, and more.
 Filter to your heart’s content!